Indentation style: Horstmann

 This style combines the advantages of Allman by keeping the vertical alignment of the braces for readability, and identifying blocks easily, with the saving of a line of the K&R style.
 However, the 2003 edition now uses Allman style throughout.

-Pico style
+Pico

 This is the style used most commonly in the language Pico by its designers.
 Pico lacks return statements, and uses semicolons as statement separators instead of terminators.
 It yields this syntax: